awslabs/yesiscan/README.md

 When run with `--output-type html` the scan results will be output in html.
 When run with `--output-type text` the scan results will be in plain text.
-This requires that you also specify `--output-path` or `--output-s3bucket`.
+This requires that you also specify `--output-path` or `--output-template` or `--output-s3bucket`.
 If you don't specify this, it will default to `html`.

 #### --output-path